Your VAR Model is Secretly an Efficient and Explainable Generative Classifier: Adaptive VAR Classifier

 Inspired by this idea, A-VARC adopts a similar but more aggressive candidate pruning strategy.
 Unlike conventional autoregressive image generation models, the VAR model employs next-scale prediction, which generates images in a coarse-to-fine multi-scale order.
 This design encodes global structural information at each scale with varying resolutions.
 Because each scale contains global information, we find that the partial information in the first few scales is often sufficient to discriminate between classes with large visual differences (e.g., distinguishing a tench from a hen).
 This observation motivates a more efficient pruning strategy.
 Specifically, we introduce partial-scale likelihood approximation, defined as:

 where $K' < K$ denotes the number of scales used.
-Fig.~\ref{fig:scale_analysis} shows the top-10 accuracy and inference time on ImageNet-100 across different values of $K'$.
-The results indicate that the approximated likelihood $\hat{p}_{\theta, K'}(x|y)$ with small $K'$ achieves comparable top-10 accuracy to the full-scale likelihood, while substantially improving efficiency, making it well suited for candidate pruning.
+Fig.~\ref{fig:scale_analysis} shows the top-10 accuracy and per-image computation cost on ImageNet-100 across different values of $K'$.
+The results indicate that the approximated likelihood $\hat{p}_{\theta, K'}(x|y)$ with a small $K'$ achieves comparable top-10 accuracy to the full-scale likelihood, while offering substantial efficiency improvements, making it well suited for candidate pruning.
 The efficiency gain stems from the reduction in token length: the full multi-scale token maps contain 680 tokens, whereas the first five scales include only 55 tokens—about 8\% of the total—due to the smaller $h_k$ and $w_k$ at lower resolutions.
 This partial-scale pruning strategy significantly reduces the computational burden of A-VARC, allowing resources to be focused on the most likely candidates.